CrunchyData/postgres-operator/installers/gcp-marketplace/README.md

-This directory contains the files needed to offer the Operator as a [Google Cloud Platform Marketplace Kubernetes application][gcp-k8s].
+This directory contains the files that are used to install [Crunchy PostgreSQL for GKE][gcp-details], which uses the PostgreSQL Operator, from the Google Cloud Marketplace.

 The integration centers around a container [image](./Dockerfile) that contains an installation [schema](./schema.yaml) and an [Application][k8s-app] [manifest](./application.yaml).